IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 mail.smtp.socketFactory.fallback		false
 mail.smtp.socketFactory.class			javax.net.ssl.SSLSocketFactory
 ======================================	==============================

+The mail session can also be set from command line.
+To use this method, you will need to delete your notifyMailSession and create a new one.
+And example of this is below.

+- Delete: ``asadmin delete-javamail-resource mail/MyMailSession``
+- Create (remove brackets and replace the variables inside): ``asadmin create-javamail-resource --mailhost [smtp.gmail.com] --mailuser [test\@test\.com] --fromaddress [test\@test\.com] --property mail.smtp.auth=[true]:mail.smtp.password=[password]:mail.smtp.port=[465]:mail.smtp.socketFactory.port=[465]:mail.smtp.socketFactory.fallback=[false]:mail.smtp.socketFactory.class=[javax.net.ssl.SSLSocketFactory] mail/notifyMailSession``

 Be sure you save the changes made here and then restart your Glassfish server to test it out.